Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Experimental Setups

+The evaluation of medical FMs presents a critical yet formidable challenge.
+Unlike conventional AI systems that produce structured outputs~\cite{lin2025self,yan2026tide,xu2026odysseyarena}, medical FMs typically generate unstructured free-text responses (e.g., diagnostic reports), making automated assessment complicated~\cite{lin2025cross,hou2025improving}.
+This challenge is compounded by the fact that divergent responses may represent clinically plausible variations rather than errors, necessitating expert evaluation with specialized medical knowledge.
+Consequently, this reliance on human expertise introduces inherent subjectivity and scalability limitations~\cite{chang2024survey}.
+Conventional natural language generation (NLG) metrics (e.g., BLEU~\cite{DBLP:conf/acl/PapineniRWZ02}, METEOR~\cite{DBLP:conf/wmt/LavieA07}, and ROUGE-L~\cite{lin2004rouge}) are fundamentally limited to assessing surface-level textual similarity and fail to capture clinical validity and nuance, highlighting the need for domain-specific evaluation frameworks.
+To this end, we introduce Report Arena for in-depth model comparison.

-\section{Data availability}
+\subsection{Data availability}

 The MIMIC-CXR dataset is publicly accessible on PhysioNet (https://physionet.org/content/mimic-cxr-jpg/2.1.0/).
 The OpenI dataset can be downloaded from Kaggle (https://www.kaggle.com/datasets/raddar/chest-xrays-indiana-university).
 The MS-CXR dataset is available on PhysioNet (https://physionet.org/content/ms-cxr/1.1.0/).
-For visual question-answering (VQA) tasks, the Ext-VQA and CXR-VQA datasets are also available on PhysioNet (https://physionet.org/content/mimic-ext-mimic-cxr-vqa/1.0.0/, https://physionet.org/content/medical-cxr-vqa-dataset/1.0.0/) The XrayBench is available via Huggingface (https://huggingface.co/datasets/Qika/xraybench).
+For visual question-answering (VQA) tasks, the Ext-VQA and CXR-VQA datasets are also available on PhysioNet (https://physionet.org/content/mimic-ext-mimic-cxr-vqa/1.0.0/, https://physionet.org/content/medical-cxr-vqa-dataset/1.0.0/) The CXR14 is available via Kaggle (https://www.kaggle.com/datasets/nih-chest-xrays/sample).